SUMMER ACADEMY 2026 SCHOLARS

 Ethan Yu

-Ethan Yu is an MA student at the UChicago Divinity School and Research Fellow at the Kierkegaard Summer Institute.
+Ethan Yu is an MA student at the University of Chicago Divinity School and a Research Fellow at the Kierkegaard Summer Institute.
 He recently finished an MA in Psychoanalysis at the Global Centre for Advanced Studies and wrote his thesis on Freud and projection.
 He finished his BS in psychology and BA in philosophy, religious studies, and Asian American Studies at UC Santa Barbara in 2022.
-He is interested in the intersection of Marxism, psychoanalysis, and phenomenology and their deep inheritance from the Jewish and Christian traditions, especially in their construals of the concept of love.
+He is interested in the intersection of Marxism, psychoanalysis, and phenomenology and their deep inheritance from the Jewish and Christian traditions.